acerempel/threedots-ca/content/posts/holy-communion-on-harry-lake.md

-becoming apparent that my hand would soon get burned if I did not relinquish the paper, someone – it may have been Alison, who was standing on my other side – suggested, either by word or by gesture, I forget, that I drop it on the ground and stomp the fire out.
+becoming apparent that my hand would soon get burned if I did not relinquish the paper, someone – it may have been Alison, who was standing on my other side – suggested, either by word or by gesture, I forget which, that I drop it on the ground and stomp the fire out.
 I did so, and the fire was rapidly extinguished.